ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 </p>

 ### Upload training data
-> There are two categories of data able to be imported to custom vision.
+> There are two categories of data able to be imported to Azure Custom Vision.
 1)untagged images; 2)tagged images.

 ##### Untagged images
 * Click `Add images` and then select untagged images for uploading.